British Rail Class 76: Brakes and controls

 The locomotives were fitted with air brakes and regenerative braking; the latter, which could only be used at speeds between 16 and 55 mph, caused current to be fed back into the wires during the long descents on both sides of the Woodhead Tunnel and so assisting any train which was ascending at the time.
 Rheostatic braking was also fitted several years later as an additional safety precaution; this was effective below 20 mph.
 Train brakes were operated by vacuum.

 From November 1968, thirty of the locomotives were modified for multiple unit (M.U.) control.
-This became particularly important from January 1970 with the introduction of "Merry-Go-Round" coal trains from South Yorkshire to Fiddlers Ferry Power Station near Widnes, operated by two Class 76s (and banked by two extra locomotives up the Worsborough incline between Wombwell and Silkstone).
+This became particularly important from January 1970 with the introduction of Merry-Go-Round coal trains from South Yorkshire to Fiddlers Ferry power station near Widnes, operated by two Class 76s (and banked by two extra locomotives up the Worsborough incline between Wombwell and Silkstone).
 Such trains became the mainstay of the Woodhead Line in the 1970s.
 Locomotives fitted with M.U. control were also given train air brakes; the last nine conversions had their train vacuum brakes removed at the same time.
-A "Clearcall" intercom system was fitted, allowing communication between the drivers of the leading pair and the banking pair of locomotives via the overhead line.
+A Clearcall intercom system was fitted, allowing communication between the drivers of the leading pair and the banking pair of locomotives via the overhead line.
 An early version of this system had been tried on six of the locomotives in the late 1950s, but had been abandoned as unsatisfactory following tests concluding 26 May 1960.
 Beyond the Woodhead Line, the trains to Fiddlers Ferry were diesel-hauled west of Manchester.

 Liveries

-As delivered, the locomotives were painted black (as in the main photograph).
-From the late 1950s onwards, Brunswick green was adopted, with small yellow warning panels on the cab ends.
+As delivered, the locomotives were painted black with red lining.
+No. 26020 was given a special finish for exhibition at the Festival of Britain in 1951; this included stainless steel handrails and cab window surrounds.
+From the late 1950s onwards, Brunswick green was adopted, with black and orange lining; small yellow warning panels on the cab ends being applied from 1966.
 From the late 1960s and until withdrawal, the Class 76s started to appear in British Rail monastral blue with yellow cab ends.

+Renumbering

+The production series of locomotives were numbered 26001–57 when new, following on from the prototype.
+From 1966, a prefix letter "E" (for Electric) was added; the process was gradual, and by March 1970, only nos.
+26035/42 remained without the prefix – they were withdrawn that month.
+The TOPS class 76 was allotted on 28 March 1968, and beginning in November 1971 (when no. E26050 was renumbered 76050), most of the locomotives were given TOPS numbers.
+By this time, a further six (E26000/5/17/9/31/45) had been withdrawn, and so 50 locomotives took up numbers between 76001 and 76057.
+During 1976, some locomotives were again renumbered, the intention being to bring the nine locomotives having train air brakes (without vacuum brake) into the block 76031–9.
+Under this plan, nos.
+76044/18 took the vacant numbers 76031/35 respectively, while three pairs of locomotives exchanged numbers: 76003 and 76036; 76050 and 76038; 76048 and 76039.